trish29aug/getMyParking/README.md

 This project is a back-end assignment as a part of the recruitment process for getmyparking.com

-It is a parking lot management system handling basic parking sessions, where a vehicle checkin’s and checkouts are being tracked by the system with different scenarios of parking lots, these scenarios are explained in later sections
+It is a parking lot management system handling basic parking sessions, where a vehicle's check-in and check-out is being tracked by the system with different scenarios of parking lots, these scenarios are explained in later sections

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Read the project conceptualization below carefully before proceeding with the setup:

+**Project concept Details**:
+This project is divided in two parts.
+The first one is a static cost calculation API which takes in check-in time, check-out time and parking type as input and calculates the cost as per the type, i.e. the given scenarios in the problem statement.

+The second part is a dynamic approach which needs connection to the database (Read the details below for configuring the database connection).
+This part has two APIs in place namely check-in and check-out.
+In the check-in API the operator has to provide only the vehicle details, for record keeping purpose, and the parking lot type.
+The API will insert the vehicle and lot details along with the current timestamp as in time of the vehicle.
+It will generate the parking ticket ID and send it as a response along with other flags/parameters.
+In the check-out API, the operator needs to simply provide the ticketId as an input.
+The system will fetch vehicle/lot details and according to the lot type, i.e. the scenario it will calculate the total cost that the vehicle owner has to bear.

+**Note that the night charges will be calculated, if applicable, in all the cases**

 ### Prerequisites